 The ELEC-TRAK tractor is equipped with a disc-type brake fixed on the transaxle.
 This brake is used for normal stopping as well as a parking brake.
+The brake is not automatically applied when drive motor power is interrupted.
 To apply the parking brake, it is necessary to fully depress the brake pedal and pick up on the rear of the parking brake lever until it engages the forward edge of the foot rest.
-When foot pressure is released the brake pedal should remain in its depressed position.
-The parking brake is released by reapplying pressure on the brake pedal and moving the rear end of the parking brake lever downward to its stop (See Figure 7).
+When foot pressure is released, the brake pedal should remain in its depressed position.
+The parking brake is released by reapplying pressure on the brake pedal and moving the rear end of the parking brake lever downward to its stop (See Figure 6).